0xF3rs3h3n/HTB-Machines-WriteUp/README.md

 # WriteUp

 ## Caution
 Do not abuse these techniques.
-These are for educational purposes only for the capture the flag.
+These are for Capture the Flag educational purposes only.